MUnique/OpenMU/docs/Progress.md

 ﻿# Project feature progress

+For the progress of the project as a whole, please have a look at the [projects page](https://github.com/MUnique/OpenMU/projects).

-Here we track the progress of the project (compared to the features of the original server).
+In this document we track the progress of the packet handlers.
-Each tracked feature is basically a packet handler and the game logic behind it.
+Each packet handler requires some game logic behind it.

 The complexity is a number between 1 (low complexity and effort) and 10 (high complexity and effort).
 Complexity 0 means we wont implement it.